-- sexual abuse or assault; - serious actual or threatened violence (including bullying) against another pupil or a member of the teaching or support staff; - involvement in the possession of or supply of illegal drugs. - 10.3 Additionally, repeated serious offences (as outlined in paragraph 10.1) may also lead to permanent exclusion.
+- sexual abuse or assault; - serious actual or threatened violence (including bullying) against another Student or a member of the teaching or support staff;

+- involvement in the possession of or supply of illegal drugs. - 10.3 Additionally, repeated serious offences (as outlined in paragraph 10.1) may also lead to permanent exclusion.
-Date of last review: Michaelmas 2023

-Reviewed by: TFD

-Date of next review: Michaelmas 2024
+Reviewed by: Senior Deputy Head Date of last review: 27 June 2023 Date of next review: Trinity 2024